chtitux/python-ovh/README.rst

 * ``kimsufi-ca`` for Kimsufi North America API
 * ``runabove-ca`` for RunAbove API

-See Configuration_ for more inforamtions on available configuration mechanisms.
+See Configuration_ for more informations on available configuration mechanisms.

 .. note:: When using a versioning system, make sure to add ``ovh.conf`` to ignored
           files.
 It contains confidential/security-sensitive informations!